NeutrinosPlatform/cordova-plugin-ml-text/README.md

 The basic structure of the object is as follows :-

+> **foundText** was added in plugin version 3.0.0 and above.
+In earlier plugin versions if image did not contain text the error callback was called.
+From 3.0.0 onwards all success callbacks will contain the `foundText` key with a boolean value.
+Letting the user know if a text was present in the image. if `foundText` is false, text was not found and hence the `blocks`, `lines`, `words` keys won't be returned

+ - **foundText** - **boolean** value that is true if image contains text else false
  - **blocks**
    - **blocktext** - **Array** that contains each text block
    - **blockpoints** - **Array** of objects of four points each that represent a block drawn around the text